-A schedule giving daily allowances for meals and incidentals in various overseas countries can be obtained from People and Culture, System Performance and Service Delivery on 8226 6552.
+A schedule giving daily allowances for meals and incidentals in various overseas countries can be obtained from Workforce Services, Corporate and System Support Services.
 These amounts should be regarded as a maximum.

-The allowances are not automatically available, they are guidelines in terms of expenditure and need to be validated by receipts for accommodation, meals, etc.
+The allowances are not automatically available; they are guidelines in terms of expenditure and need to be validated by receipts for accommodation, meals, etc.